jonas1ara/73/README.md

     sudo apt install build-essential -y
 ```

-If you want use this repository with C#, then you should install .NET 7, to install .NET on Ubuntu you can type:
+If you want use this repository with C# then you should install .NET 7, to install .NET on Ubuntu you can type:

 ```bash
 sudo apt-get update && \